Lobethal-Lutheran-School/LLS-STEM-Runner/sprite_tools/README.md

 export the image from the GIMP as a C header using the "->file->export as"  menu

-name the exported C header "gimp_header.h"
+name the exported C header "something.h"

+the simplest way to turn this into a sprite for use in the runner game is to run

+./convert_gimp_header.sh something.h

+this will produce a sprite header file called

+gimp_sprite.h

+which will then be displayed in the terminal as ASCII

+If you want to do it step by step, assuming you have first exported a C header from the gimp called "gimp_header.h"

 next, gimp_header_to_sprite.c must be compiled with "gimp_header.h" in the same directory